Distribution Layer Switch Upgrade

 U-M Backbone at Ann Arbor Campus

 The campus UMnet Backbone network architecture was modified dramatically in 2002 to provide for two Distribution Layer switches in each building or building complex.
 This modification had a number of advantages in terms of management, as well as consolidating LANs and minimizing individual customer connections to the backbone.
 The project was centrally funded with no intent to centrally fund future new installations or upgrades.
-Engineering was accomplished by ITCom Engineering staff under the auspices of the UM Network Working Group.
-Maintenance and management has been handled by UMnet Administration.
-This model has worked well for several years.
+Engineering was accomplished by ITS Engineering staff under the auspices of the

 As the need to replace aged Distribution Layer switches approached, the Network Working Group re-evaluated the expected functionality of the switches.
 It became apparent that better performance and less downtime could be achieved by pushing Layer 3 from the Core to the Distribution Layer.
 Also, the Distribution Layer architecture needed to be consistent and conform to a set of well-defined standards for administrative, maintenance, and performance reasons.
 The Minimum Configuration for Distribution Layer Switches as set down by the Network Working Group is in Appendix A.

 In addition to a new configuration model for the architecture, a new funding model was developed and approved by the Provost's Office.

 Approved Funding Model